Navid200/xDrip/docs/Nightscout/NS_GCProject.md

 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> [Google Cloud project](./NS_GCProject)

-You will need a Google account, a Google project, and activated billing for the Google prtoject.
+You will need a Google account, a Google project, and activated billing for the Google project.
 We will take care of all that now.

 Create a Google account if you don't have one already.